bdoolittle/julia-porta/README.md

 The julia programming language provides utilities for packaging C libraries for cross-platform deployment.
 The [BinaryBuilder.jl](https://github.com/JuliaPackaging/BinaryBuilder.jl) julia package reliably cross-compiles software to run on supported platforms.
 The end result is a julia module, `porta_jll`, containing the executables for all supported platforms and the logic to run the correct executable on that platform.

-## Using PORTA
+# PORTA Documentation

 The GNU makefile compiles two executables, `xporta` and `valid`.
 The compiled binaries read and write `.ieq` and `.poi` files (please refer to `julia-porta/INFO` for complete documentation). `xporta` and `valid` each expose methods documented below.

-Note: The usage documentation is taken verbatim from the porta `man` pages.
+**Note: To preserve the original intent of the authors, the following documentation is taken verbatim from the porta `INFO` file and `man` pages.
+Copying the official documentation into this README.md is intended to make the documentation more accessible.
+Any references of this work should cite the original authors, please refer to `CITATION.bib` for the appropriate reference.**

 ## xporta